-- As a minimum, for highly vulnerable and most less vulnerable development, finished floor levels are to be set, as a minimum, above the 1% AEP fluvial (0.5% AEP tide) level, with an appropriate allowance for climate change (see Table 5-14-2) plus a freeboard of at least 300mm.
-The freeboard allowance should be assessed, and the choice justified. - In situations concerning For some less vulnerable development, where the risks of climate change are included in the development through adaptable designs or resilience measures, it is possible that a finished floor level as low as the 1% AEP fluvial or 0.5% AEP tidal levels could be adopted, provided the risks of climate change are included in the development through adaptable designs or resilience measures.
+- As a minimum, for highly and less vulnerable development, finished floor levels are to be set above the 1% AEP fluvial (0.5% AEP tide) level, with an appropriate allowance for climate change (see Table 5-14) plus a freeboard of at least 300mm.
+The freeboard allowance should be assessed, and the choice justified. - In situations concerning less vulnerable development, where the risks of climate change are included in the development through adaptable designs or resilience measures, it is possible that a finished floor level as low as the 1% AEP fluvial or 0.5% AEP tidal levels could be adopted.
 This approach should reflect emergency planning and business continuity to be provided within the development.
 It may reflect the design life of the development, the proposed use, the vulnerability of items to be kept in the premises, the occupants and users, emergency plan and inclusion of flood resilience and recovery measures.
 In a tidal context, the analysis should also take into account emerging research on sea level rise.